 A Berimbau is a stringed instrument used in Capoeira.
 The Berimbolo is a sweep performed from the de la Riva guard used to take the back on an opponent.
 While they have similar names, they are not related except that both are examples of the creativity and artistry to come out of the country of Brazil.

 There is much confusion in some Jiu Jitsu circles about what exactly the Berimbolo is.
 I first saw this technique being demonstrated by Rafael Mendes in video in Portuguese, posted below.
 I tried it a few times but couldn’t really figure out how to achieve the path to the back.
-Instead I focused more on other de la Riva techniques, coming back to it over the years, without success.
+Instead, I focused more on other de la Riva techniques, coming back to it over the years, without success.

 Thanks to interest and explanation on forums such as the Sherdog grappling forum, I began to revisit the Berimbolo again, this time with a better understanding of when to use the technique.
 The back take from the inverted position is fairly easy, I found.
 Getting there was difficult for me at first.
-Once I started to think of the berimbolo as a counter move, specifically a counter to your opponents attempt to counter your initial DLR back take, it all become much more clear.
+Once I started to think of the berimbolo as a counter move, specifically, a counter to your opponents attempt to counter your initial DLR back take, it all becomes much more clear.

 To take the back from DLR you must extend your outside hook to force your opponents knees away from you.
 This usually allows you to get your other leg behind their knee and take the back.
 However, if your opponent sits down either preemptively to counter the back take or as a result of the pressure from your hook, its berimbolo time.
 Once the movement is intuitive its easy to perform as one complete sweep to the back, but I feel this is the best way to learn the berimbolo.